-Many iconic celebs like Maya Angelou, Phylicia Rashad, and Toni Morrison represent the storied sorority that continues to inspire generations of Black women across the world.
+Many iconic celebs including Maya Angelou, Phylicia Rashad, and Toni Morrison represent the storied sorority that continues to inspire generations of dynamic Black women.

 How are you celebrating the AKAs today?
-Tell us down below and enjoy our gallery of the baddest AKAss in the game on the flip.
+Tell us down below and enjoy our gallery of the absolute baddest AKAs in the game on the flip.